Hermann Schützinger: Early Activism, the Kapp Putsch, and Dresden police

 Following the war, Schützinger kept his military mindset, commanding a local unit of the Volkswehr ('people's militia') in Regensburg from January 1919.
 He led the unit on a march to Munich in April on behalf of the Majority Social Democrat Bavarian prime minister, Johannes Hoffmann, hoping to suppress the Bavarian Soviet Republic, a communist group that had declared independence during the 1918-19 German revolution.
 After being approached by an 'angry mob' in Freising his unit agreed to return to Regensburg.
 Schützinger later expressed anger about this in an article for Sozialistische Monatshefte in which he claimed that, if it weren't for his men's 'failure' then the violence of the Freikorps under Franz Epp would never have occurred.

 Schützinger was officially discharged in November 1919.
-Whilst on leave, he studied in Munich where he received a doctorate in political science, supervised by Walther Lotz, in 1921.
+Whilst on leave, he studied at the Ludwig-Maximilians-Universität München where he received a doctorate in political science, supervised by Walther Lotz, in 1921.
 In this time, the Kapp Putsch occurred which cemented in him an affinity for republican politics.
 Even with more than a lifetime of pro-military mentality, a mindset which had survived the entire First World War, his horror at the damage caused by the last remnants of the imperial officer core was what led him to pacifism.
 He became involved in various republican organisations such as the Republican Leaders' League, for which he was a founding member; taking part in the Nie Wieder Krieg ('No More War') movement; and officially joining the SPD having previously worked with them on the aborted march to Munich.

 After completing his doctorate, he joined the police force in Hamburg-Altona in September 1922 before transferring to Dresden in May 1923.
 As a close ally of Erich Zeigner, the Saxon Prime Minister, he rose very quickly through the ranks, eventually becoming one of Zeigner's key advisors on security policy.
 As a left-wing republican advisor to the Saxon government he was able to fill many important positions with fellow republicans and prepared the force for strikes and unrest in a way that defused the situation.
 Schützinger managed to achieve the rank of Colonel before he was moved into reserve following the collapse of Zeigner's government.
 He retired from the police force in 1925.